 Students specializing in either Aeronautical Engineering (Curriculum 610) or Aeronautical Engineering/Avionics (Curriculum 611) receive the degree Master of Science in Aeronautical Engineering, as well as select students in Weapons Systems Engineering (Curriculum 530).
 Students in the 530 curriculum may also get a Master of Science degree in Engineering Science with option in Aeronautics.
 A Master of Science degree in Astronautical Engineering is offered to students in Space Systems Engineering (Curriculum 591).
 Selected students may be eligible to pursue the degree Aeronautical and Astronautical Engineer or Doctor of Philosophy.

-The Department of Aeronautics and Astronautics received a renewal of its full six (6) year accreditation from the Accreditation Board for Engineering and Technology in 1990.
+The Department of Aeronautics and Astronautics has bee accredited by the Accreditation Board for Engineering and Technology since 1949.

 REQUIREMENTS FOR STUDY OF AERONAUTICAL AND ASTRONAUTICAL ENGINEERING